diotrahenriyan/pdsnd_github/README.md

 ### Description
 For this project, the goal is to ask and answer three questions about the available bikeshare data from Washington, Chicago, and New York.

+Question highlights:
+1. What is the most common month in New York?
+2. What is the most common start station in Washington?
+3. What is the average travel time in different cities?

 ### Files used
 - bikeshare.Rmd